 Kansas City insurance requirements

 Drivers in Kansas City are required to carry car insurance if they have a vehicle registered in the state of Missouri.
 The minimum insurance requirement is 25/50/10 personal liability and uninsured/underinsured motorist liability coverage.
-In Kansas City, 25/50/10 coverage includes:
+In Kansas City, the mandatory 25/50/10 coverage includes: